Skip to main content

 Find out what cash flow activities are and how it can help you to manage the inflows and outflows.

-Written by Bianca Antohe
+Written by Sorina Miron

-Updated over a week ago
+Updated over 2 years ago

 Your cash flow plan from ThinkOut is now divided into specific cash flow activities in order to be easier for you to understand your company from a financial perspective.
 You can either choose to check your whole cash flow or by each separated activity (operating, financing, investing).